dalong0514/readnotes/20200106计算原文/2020166Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-Tensorflow2Ed/2020166Hands-On-Machine-Learning-with-0101.md

 ### 1.5.2 Data Mismatch

 In some cases, it is easy to get a large amount of data for training, but it is not perfectly representative of the data that will be used in production.
 For example, suppose you want to create a mobile app to take pictures of flowers and automatically determine their species.
 You can easily download millions of pictures of flowers on the web, but they won’t be perfectly representative of the pictures that will actually be taken using the app on a mobile device.
 Perhaps you only have 10,000 representative pictures (i.e., actually taken with the app).
 In this case, the most important rule to remember is that the validation set and the test must be as representative as possible of the data you expect to use in production, so they should be composed exclusively of representative pictures: you can shuffle them and put half in the validation set, and half in the test set (making sure that no duplicates or near-duplicates end up in both sets).
 After training your model on the web pictures, if you observe that the performance of your model on the validation set is disappointing, you will not know whether this is because your model has overfit the training set, or whether this is just due to the mismatch between the web pictures and the mobile app pictures.

 One solution is to hold out part of the training pictures (from the web) in yet another set that Andrew Ng calls the train-dev set.
 After the model is trained (on the training set, not on the train-dev set), you can evaluate it on the train-dev set: if it performs well, then the model is not overfitting the training set, so if performs poorly on the validation set, the problem must come from the data mismatch.
 You can try to tackle this problem by preprocessing the web images to make them look more like the pictures that will be taken by the mobile app, and then retraining the model.

 Conversely, if the model performs poorly on the train-dev set, then the model must have overfit the training set, so you should try to simplify or regularize the model, get more training data and clean up the training data, as discussed earlier.

+1『这里识别花的种类不就是「形色」app 嘛，而且这里又看到了吴恩达教授。（2020-11-23）』

-No Free Lunch Theorem
+#### No Free Lunch Theorem

 A model is a simplified version of the observations.
 The simplifications are meant to discard the superfluous details that are unlikely to generalize to new instances.
 However, to decide what data to discard and what data to keep, you must make assumptions.
 For example, a linear model makes the assumption that the data is fundamentally linear and that the distance between the instances and the straight line is just noise, which can safely be ignored.

-In a famous 1996 paper, 11 David Wolpert demonstrated that if you make absolutely no assumption about the data, then there is no reason to prefer one model over any other.
+In a famous 1996 paper, [11] David Wolpert demonstrated that if you make absolutely no assumption about the data, then there is no reason to prefer one model over any other.
 This is called the No Free Lunch (NFL) theorem.
 For some datasets the best model is a linear model, while for other datasets it is a neural network.
 There is no model that is a priori guaranteed to work better (hence the name of the theorem).
 The only way to know for sure which model is best is to evaluate them all.
 Since this is not possible, in practice you make some reasonable assumptions about the data and you evaluate only a few reasonable models.
 For example, for simple tasks you may evaluate linear models with various levels of regularization, and for a complex problem you may evaluate various neural networks.

+2『 No Free Lunch Theorem，做一张术语卡片。』——已完成

 ## Exercises

 In this chapter we have covered some of the most important concepts in Machine Learning.
 In the next chapters we will dive deeper and write more code, but before we do, make sure you know how to answer the following questions:

-1. How would you define Machine Learning?
+1 How would you define Machine Learning?

-2. Can you name four types of problems where it shines?
+2 Can you name four types of problems where it shines?

-3. What is a labeled training set?
+3 What is a labeled training set?

-4. What are the two most common supervised tasks?
+4 What are the two most common supervised tasks?

-5. Can you name four common unsupervised tasks?
+5 Can you name four common unsupervised tasks?

-6. What type of Machine Learning algorithm would you use to allow a robot to walk in various unknown terrains?
+6 What type of Machine Learning algorithm would you use to allow a robot to walk in various unknown terrains?

-7. What type of algorithm would you use to segment your customers into multiple groups?
+7 What type of algorithm would you use to segment your customers into multiple groups?

-8. Would you frame the problem of spam detection as a supervised learning problem or an unsupervised learning problem?
+8 Would you frame the problem of spam detection as a supervised learning problem or an unsupervised learning problem?

-9. What is an online learning system?
+9 What is an online learning system?

-10. What is out-of-core learning?
+10 What is out-of-core learning?

-11. What type of learning algorithm relies on a similarity measure to make predictions?
+11 What type of learning algorithm relies on a similarity measure to make predictions?

-12. What is the difference between a model parameter and a learning algorithm’s hyperparameter?
+12 What is the difference between a model parameter and a learning algorithm’s hyperparameter?

-13. What do model-based learning algorithms search for?
+13 What do model-based learning algorithms search for?
 What is the most common strategy they use to succeed?
 How do they make predictions?

-14. Can you name four of the main challenges in Machine Learning?
+14 Can you name four of the main challenges in Machine Learning?

-15. If your model performs great on the training data but generalizes poorly to new instances, what is happening?
+15 If your model performs great on the training data but generalizes poorly to new instances, what is happening?
 Can you name three possible solutions?

-16. What is a test set and why would you want to use it?
+16 What is a test set and why would you want to use it?

-17. What is the purpose of a validation set?
+17 What is the purpose of a validation set?

-18. What can go wrong if you tune hyperparameters using the test set?
+18 What can go wrong if you tune hyperparameters using the test set?

-19. What is repeated cross-validation and why would you prefer it to using a single validation set?
+19 What is repeated cross-validation and why would you prefer it to using a single validation set?